 Work Out a Deal with Retailers

-When I first started out, I made friends with several local retailers who would welcome me to their store so I can test out clothes and style them for my blog.
+When I first started out, I made friends with several local retailers, who may have utilized shelving for shops, who would welcome me to their store so I can test out clothes and style them for my blog.
 This can work at all levels of blogging, and many retailers are happy to do this (provided you're not asking for free product all the time).
 Some retailers even have product programs for bloggers.
 While some bloggers may think this type of work should be done for money… remember this is EDITORIAL work you are doing for your readers, NOT promotional work you are doing for the brand.

 Check It Out at the Store